awesome-pro/neon-website/content/docs/get-started-with-neon/workflow-primer.md

 </Admonition>

 You can also automate branch creation for every preview.
-These example applications show how to create Neon branches with GitHub Actions for every preview environment.
+These example applications show how to create Unique branches with GitHub Actions for every preview environment.

 <DetailIconCards>